Financial Aid FAQ

 If I get married, can I change my marital status on the FAFSA?

 Franklin will not process mid-year marital status changes.
 We will use the marital status reported as of the day you completed your FAFSA.
 Franklin will not process mid-year marital status changes.
-Exception: for 2013-14 filers who initially filed Single between 1/1/13 and 12/12/13 and as a result of the Defense of Marriage Act (DOMA) changed their status to Married.

 What is verification?